alcove-design/alcove-dof-visualizer/README.md

 In the [Releases](/alcove-design/alcove-dof-visualizer/releases) section of this repository, download the latest **zip file**.

-The releases are named using the format: `vX.Y.Z`.
+The releases are named using the format: `alcove-dof-visualizer-vX.Y.Z`.

 ### 2. Install the addon in blender